Woman getting a BOTOX® treatment at NMVS

 How Can Obstructed Veins Be Treated?

-stenting.
+Venous obstruction can also be caused by prior DVT (deep vein thrombosis).
+In the past the only options for treating these venous obstructions required an open surgery to bypass the obstructed vein.
+Now venous obstructions can be treated with angioplasty and stenting.
 A catheter is inserted into the vein under ultrasound guidance.
 The doctor can then insert a tiny ultrasound into the vein to find and diagnose venous obstructions.
 This Intravenous Ultrasound or IVUS is the best way to detect venous stenosis and it helps guide treatment options.
 If significant venous narrowing or stenosis is found the doctor can do angioplasty to stretch the vein back open.
 After the vein is stretched open, a stent is placed.
 A stent is a braided metal tube which acts as a scaffold to keep the vein open.

-Why Choose Northern Michigan Vein Associates?
+Why Choose Northern Michigan Vein Specialists for Venous Stenting Treatment?